aaltsys/doc-newwares/setup/02_company.rst

 Company Identifier and Name
 =============================

-A unique company identifier must be entered for the facility.
-This value is used to associate contact address records to the warehouse company.
+A unique company identifier must be entered to associate contact address records to the warehouse company.

 .. _company-liability: